TypeRocket/docs/v5/install-via-plugin.md

 Before getting started, be sure your setup supports [the TypeRocket system and browser requirements](/docs/v5/requirements).

-*Note: Do not modify the TypeRocket plugin files.
+! **Note**: Do not modify the TypeRocket plugin files.
 You would only extend TypeRocket using available hooks and `wp-config.php` constants.
-When the documentation tells you to edit TypeRocket files, those edits should be made to your version of those files.*
+When the documentation tells you to edit TypeRocket files, those edits should be made to your version of those files.

 ## Plugin Installation